 The room size and table design enable visually led teaching and learning in British Sign Language (BSL) with a ‘horseshoe’ formation.
 Classrooms have connected breakout spaces and quiet rooms to meet the unique needs of each individual child.

-Our students will live in a home from home.
-Bright, welcoming, residential ‘family’ clusters will share a living space designed for accessibility and with technology and domestic facilities to help develop life skills for future independence.
+Our students live in a home from home.
+Bright, welcoming, residential ‘family’ clusters share a living space designed for accessibility and with technology and domestic facilities to help develop life skills for future independence.
 Lifts and widened corridors provide access to all clusters for all students, irrespective of additional needs.